Graduate Student Advising

 The Graduate Advisers offers students further information on fulfilling degree requirements, making adequate progress towards the degree, preparing for the thesis/report/comps/dissertation, academic integrity, among other issues.
-The Graduate Adviser is the final departmental approver of petitions, exceptions, leave authorizations, and other special requests; therefore, discussing any problems or issues that arise with the adviser is critical for achieving quick and painless resolution.
+After the supervisor, the Graduate Adviser is the final departmental approver of petitions, exceptions, leave authorizations, and other special requests; therefore, discussing any problems or issues that arise with the adviser is critical for achieving quick and painless resolution.
 The Graduate Adviser is also the final departmental approver of programs of work (coursework applied to the degree) and graduation applications.
-Semesterly advising sessions are key to avoiding last-minute surprises or crises.
+Semesterly advising sessions with the supervisor and/or Graduate Adviser are essential to avoid last-minute surprises or crises.